pywatemsedem.io package

 • buf_id (float): id of the buffer (as in the buffer raster)

-• sediin (float): total incoming sediment in the buffer.
+• sedi_in (float): total incoming sediment in the buffer.

-• sediout (float): total outgoing sediment in the buffer.
+• sedi_out (float): total outgoing sediment in the buffer.

 • buff_sed (float): amount sediment deposited in the buffer.